for-giobbe/BASE/tutorial_3.md

   analysis finished on Fri Sep 25 16:21:31 CEST 2020
 ```

+If we take a look at the output by ```column -t partial_OGs_annotate/branch.second_clade.min.otu.0.6.dNdS.summary```
+we can notice that the our criteria have been met in a larger number of cases (all of the OGs actually).

 ```
 clade         gene            model        OTUs_n  dNdS    t      dN      dS      branch  OTUs